-This is the best relationship self help book you will ever see, maybe for now.
-I will advice every woman to read this book before moving in with a man, just because I know how frustrating it can be.
-You can come home and walk into a messy place and NOT take it personal.
+This is the best relationship self-help book you will ever see, maybe for now.
+I will advise every woman to read this book before moving in with a man, just because I know how frustrating it can be.
+You can come home and walk into a messy place and NOT take it personally.
 It has absolutely nothing to do with you.
 These are some of the things you will learn from reading this book, it will turn your relationship around for good.

 Julie lays out the techniques and supplies the tools for rich and conscious relationships—with a partner, a lover, a friend, a family member—or all by yourself.
 The Relationship Skills Workbook is called a D-I-Y for a reason: each section gives you the information you need to work through real-time exercises.
 The concepts are elegant and simple; the exercises are easy and fun to do; the results are life-changing.

 The consciousness skills Julie teaches are about being alive and passionate in all of your relationships.
 This book shows us that there are alternatives to breaking up, that we can make choices that lead us back into the love and passion that brought us together in the first place.

 Deal Breakers: When to Work On a Relationship and When to Walk Away, really gives you sound advice and an ulterior perspective to take into consideration when you feel stuck on a relationship merry go round.
 Practical and to the point gently but bluntly.
 Puts into words what is being felt inside when you know something just isn’t right but have a hard time defining what it is and being able to determine what action to take.